muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Uhh...
 I... can't tell the difference..."
 I replied a bit unimpressed.

 "Err... well... that doesn't matter, the results will speak for themselves.
 Anyways, your life is now in Mikay's hands.
-Take it away Mikay!"
+Take it away Forgemaster!"

 I had no idea why Phanna was so excited about this for some reason but I had a feeling I probably shouldn't ask.